shahzeelfarooqi/MIFO/README.md

 The Python task was completed

-For a website, I created a simple login page, complete with html, javascript, and css as a node/express project
+For a website, I created a simple login page as a node/express project complete with views, static content, and REST requests to endpoints

 Additionally, I created a simple login page using react as well